Zeta-of-the-rim/RimWorld-Mod-Tutorials/Making your first mod/FirstMod-GitHub.md

 ```
 <br/>
 Now save the file and close it. <br/>

-'''''Note: the name of the file must be exactly "About.xml"'''''
+***Note: the name of the file must be exactly "About.xml"***
 open RimPy and sort by local mods. you should see your mod listed. if you click on it you should see the information you entered in the About.xml file. <br/>

-'''''When adding a preview image to your mod you must name the image "Preview.png" and place it in the About folder the image should be 512x512 pixels and must be under 1mb'''''
+***When adding a preview image to your mod you must name the image "Preview.png" and place it in the About folder the image should be 512x512 pixels and must be under 1mb***

 ==Creating the other folder==
 Now lets make a Defs folder inside the mod folder.
 This folder will contain all the XML files that define the content the mod will add. <br/>